The IBD-BOOST Survey

 Do you have IBD?
 Please complete the IBD-BOOST Survey!
 By telling us how IBD impacts you, you could help us develop better ways to manage symptoms of IBD.
 It doesn't matter what symptoms you do or don't have, we want to hear everyone's experiences.

 The IBD-BOOST Survey aims to describe the inter-relationship of the symptoms associated with Inflammatory Bowel Disease (IBD) of urgency, fatigue and pain, their prevalence and associations with quality of life, depression, anxiety, disease activity, disease history and demographic and lifestyle factors.

 This study is open to people over 18 who live in England, Scotland or Wales and have a diagnosis of Crohn’s disease, ulcerative colitis or another type of IBD.

-Participating in the survey is by invitation from a participating NHS hospitals, the IBD-BIoresource or Crohns and Colitis UK to their members.
+Participating in the survey is by invitation from a participating NHS hospital, the IBD-BIoresource or Crohns and Colitis UK to their members.

 Which NHS Trusts are taking part?

-The following hospitals are currently open to recruitment to this study:
+The following hospitals are currently open to recruitment for this study:

 - Barnsley Hospital NHS Foundation Trust (Barnsley Hospital)

 - Blackpool Teaching Hospitals NHS Foundation Trust (Blackpool Victoria Hospital)

 - Cambridge University Hospitals NHS Foundation Trust (Addenbrooke’s Hospital)